Skip to content

 Bash

-python3 -m pip install --upgrade pip
+python -m pip install --upgrade pip

-I successfully installed the library, but when I am trying to import it I receive an error ImportError: libXrender.so.1: cannot open shared object file: No such file or directory.
+I successfully installed the library, but when I am trying to import it I receive an error ImportError: libXrender.so.1: cannot open shared object file: No such file or directory

 Probably your system doesn't have libXrender.
 To install the libXrender package on Ubuntu or Debian run: